Leaky dam

 Leaky dams are a flooding prevention measure, moderating the flow of water downstream.
 Barriers are added to a stream/river to prevent soil and silt escaping and allowing water to escape at a slower rate.

 History

 With the regular flooding of settlements in the UK, a rethink on flood risk management was initiated.
 One of the proposals put forward was containing flood waters at source to prevent large volumes of water flowing downstream causing soil erosion and flooding of properties.

 A variety of solutions was put forward including using naturally occurring composting materials in path of flow to hold valuable fertile silt and dam up waters over many small dams.
+This kind of structure does occur naturally with positive impact on flood defence.
 A leaky dam was added to the arsenal of flood prevention tools.
-This type of structure is what nature uses for similar events.
 Logs from fallen trees are placed at intervals down the stream acting as a barrier, holding the silt and small debris back and allowing just the water that overflows the structure to continue the course of the stream.